Richie97/android-model-provider-generator/README.md

 - one `Cursor` class per entity
 - one `ContentValues` class per entity
 - one `Selection` class per entity
-- one Model class per entity
+- one 'Model' class per entity
-- one ViewModel class per entity
+- one 'ViewModel' class per entity
 - one Layout xml file per ViewModel

 How to use